olliesmith3/bank_tech_test/README.md

                     knows the balance after that transaction
        account_manager: can create an account (takes name and starting balance) can print a statement to irb
+Requirements:

+       Ruby version = 2.7.0

+How to use:

+The program can be used in irb.
+In the terminal type irb.

+Require the following files in irb:

+       require './lib/account.rb'
+       require './lib/transaction.rb'
+       require './lib/account_manager.rb'

+Create an empty account with the following command:

+       account_name = AccountManager.create_account('Your Name')

+Or to create an account with £1000:

+       account_name = AccountManager.create_account('Your Name', 1000.00)

+To make a deposit of £100:

+       account_name.deposit(100)

+This also accepts values to the nearest pence e.g. for £100.58:

+       account_name.deposit(100.58)

+Make a withdrawal:

+       account_name.withdraw(100.58)

+Print a bank statement:

+       AccountManager.print_statement(my_account)